dsonyy/light-printer/README.md

 - **Anet A8 printer** - but actually it could be anything which is G-code programmable, has X and Y axis and allows you to put a LED box on its head.
 - **Raspberry Pi** - or something with GPIO ports and Python.
 - **A camera with (very) long exposure photos** - 30s exposure may be too short period of time.
 Average photo needs a few minutes to be drawn completely.
 - **A box with a small hole and RGB LED inside** - we have to be sure that every shot of a single photo's pixel will se sharp.
-There is no place for freely flashing LEDs.
-I have prepared some 3D-printable models to store LED which are ready to be used with Anet A8:
+I have prepared some 3D-printable models to store LED which are ready to be used with Anet A8.

 ### First run
 1. Install Python requirements from `requirements.txt`on your Raspberry Pi.